-To help you have a healthier, happier new year, we’ve selected our top ten scientifically backed tips for being boss of your body.
+To help you have a healthier, happier winter, we’ve selected our top ten scientifically backed tips for being boss of your body.
 Try these for the next 10 days and see how it makes you feel.

 Move for at least 15 minutes a day

 Most of us don’t realise just how much movement our techno lifestyle has taken away.
 Fifty years ago, the average woman walked 15km a day more than she does now.
 15km!
-That’s the new Moonlight Magic Sydney Coastrek, every day.
+Now we struggle to get our 10,000 steps in.
 So girls, get outside every day and walk for at least 15 minutes so it becomes a habit.
 Consistency is king (or perhaps queen!).